Our Next Concert

 Part 2

 The first performance of A Ceremony of Carols was conducted by the composer in December 1942 and sung by the Fleet Street Choir.
 After that performance, Britten composed a new solo piece, That Yongë Child and the harp interlude, and came to the conclusion that he would prefer the sound of a boys’ choir.
 The following Christmas, he introduced the final version with the Morriston Boys’ Choir.
-The piece became so popular that the publisher, Boosey and Hawkes, asked another composer, Julius Hairston, to provide a four-part arrangement for mixed choir, which BCS will be performing on 30th November.
+The piece became so popular that the publisher, Boosey and Hawkes, asked another composer, Julius Harrison, to provide a four-part arrangement for mixed choir, which BCS will be performing on 30th November.

 Continuing on from part 1, the article posted last week, movement six: This Little Babe is yet another huge contrast to the previous movement (As Dew in Aprille).
 It literally takes off at a rip-roaring speed with consonants tumbling over each other, which makes it very exciting to sing.
 As a piece, it is much darker and describes Christ’s battle with Satan and the Forces of Evil.